Keeper-Wallet/how-to-connect-keeper-to-mobile-apps/ios-guideline.md

 ## Step 6.
 Connect Keeper Wallet

+Here's how it works:

+1. Your app calls Keeper, specifying the callback URL in the request.
+2. The Keeper Wallet app opens and prompts the user to connect.
+3. Once the user confirms or cancels the connection, your app receives a callback.

 To call Keeper Wallet, use the universal link.
-As a result, Keeper Wallet is opened and the user is prompted to connect.

-After the user confirms or cancels the connection, your app is called back.
 For the callback, a universal link or a [custom URL scheme](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) must be defined for your app.

 ```swift
 let callback = "YOUR_LINK_OR_SCHEME"